sophiebatten123/Hangman/README.md

 # Data Model

-Functions and lists were the predominent features used throughout the game.
+Functions and lists were the predominant features used throughout the game.
 These were organised carefully to ensure a consistent flow of code which can be seen below:

 ## Program Logic